espanso/espanso/Compilation.md

 # Linux

 Espanso on Linux comes in two different flavors: one for X11 and one for Wayland.
 If you don't know which one to choose, follow these steps to determine which one you are running: https://unix.stackexchange.com/a/325972

 ## Compiling for X11

 ### Necessary packages

-If compiling on Ubuntu X11:
+If compiling on a version of Ubuntu X11 before 22.04 (including 22.04):
 * `sudo apt install libx11-dev libxtst-dev libxkbcommon-dev libdbus-1-dev libwxgtk3.0-gtk3-dev`

+If compiling on a version of Ubuntu X11 after 22.04:
+* `sudo apt install libx11-dev libxtst-dev libxkbcommon-dev libdbus-1-dev libwxgtk3.2-dev`

 ### AppImage

 The AppImage is a convenient format to distribute Linux applications, as besides the binary, it also bundles all the required libraries.

 You can create the AppImage by running (this will work on X11 systems):